Throwback Throwdown III: Main event

-The main event saw Team IPWF (Conor McCoy, Tim Burr, Frank The Butcher, Giuseppe Scovelli Jr. and Giuseppe Scovelli Sr.) taking on Team GLUW ("The Devil Demon" Devon Damon, Neptune, Lord Humongous and Manfred The Mad Mammal) (with Walter Chestnut) in a 5-on-4 Rival Survival handicap elimination match to determine who controls the Impact Provincial Wrestling Federation.
+The main event saw Team IPWF (Conor McCoy, Tim Burr, Frank the Butcher, Giuseppe Scovelli Jr. and Giuseppe Scovelli Sr.) taking on Team GLUW ("The Devil Demon" Devon Damon, Neptune, Lord Humongous and Manfred The Mad Mammal) (with Walter Chestnut) in a 5-on-4 Rival Survival handicap elimination match to determine who controls the Impact Provincial Wrestling Federation.
 Everyone started fighting.
-Lord Humongous eliminated Frank The Butcher after a big boot.
+Lord Humongous eliminated Frank the Butcher after a big boot.
 Manfred then distracted the referee, allowing Team GLUW to attack.
 Burr then rolled up Neptune to eliminate him.
 Damon then hurriedly entered the ring, allowing McCoy to deliver a jawbreaker and Bure to hit a double axe handle to eliminate Damon.
 Burr then collected his actual ax and hit Manfred, causing a disqualification and thus, eliminating Burr.

-It remained only McCoy, Manfred, Lord Humongous and Scovelli Jr. McCoy delivered a missle dropkick from the top rope to Manfred and Lord Humongous.
+It remained only McCoy, Manfred, Lord Humongous and Scovelli Jr. McCoy delivered a missile dropkick from the top rope to Manfred and Lord Humongous.
 Scovelli Sr. replaces his son to him tweaking his ankle.
 McCoy and Scovelli Sr., and Manfred and Lord Humongous started brawling, which led to the referee being knocked down.
-McCoy and Scovelli Sr. hit stereo stunners on both Manfred and Lord Humongous, but the referee was still knocked down, so Scovelli Jr. came back into the ring as a new referee and counted the 1-2-3 pin, so therefore, McCoy and Scovelli Jr./Scovelli Sr. we're the sole survivors and TEAM IPWF retained control of the Impact Provincial Wrestling Federation.
+McCoy and Scovelli Sr. hit stereo stunners on both Manfred and Lord Humongous, but the referee was still knocked down, so Scovelli Jr. came back into the ring as a new referee and counted the 1-2-3 pin, so therefore, McCoy the Scovellis we're the sole survivors and Team IPWF retained control of the Impact Provincial Wrestling Federation.
 After the match, Scovelli Sr. delivered a Michinoku Driver to Chestnut as the show went off the air.